bizhan007/Inheritances/README.md

 # Inheritances
 A program for conducting a remote exam.
-The main admin adds students and teachers from subjects.
-Teachers create tests that students take.
+The main admin adds students and teachers with subject.
+Teachers create tests.
+Students pass tests, after passing the test the program gives an assessment.ф